-If they aren’t sure where to begin, they can listen to published podcast examples to help determine the direction and format that feels comfortable for them.
+If they aren’t sure where to begin, they can listen to published podcast examples to help determine the direction and format. that feels comfortable for them.

 Podcasting builds skills

 When students produce a podcast, they become problem solvers and enhance their technology skills.
-The ISTE Standards call for students to express themselves in a variety of formats and platforms.
+The ISTE Standards for Students call for students to express themselves in a variety of formats and platforms.
 Throughout the podcasting process, students apply research, writing and verbal skills to communicate a message.
 When students create their own podcasts, they act as knowledge constructors and empowered learners.

 Here are three more reasons to create podcasts with students.